youlandinc/loanpass-sdk-java/README.md

 List<FieldValueMapping> result = converter.convert();
 ```

-# From API response to a POJO also in a few line of codes #
+# From API response to a POJO also in a few lines of code #

 # License summary #
 Apache 2.0